Answerr/shellcode_loader_bypass/README.md

 **How to Use**

-Generate your raw shellcode as a .bin file using your preferred method.
+1.Generate your raw shellcode as a .bin file using your preferred method.
-Rename the file to input.bin and run xor.py.
+2.Rename the file to input.bin and run xor.py.
 This will generate an encrypted file named output.bin.
-Rename output.bin to shellcode.bin and place it in the same directory as the executable.
+3.Rename output.bin to shellcode.bin and place it in the same directory as the executable.
-Execute the payload.
+4.Execute the payload.

 ---
 ## Shellcode Loader Bypass Images